What is a School Theatre Technician?

 Theatres, or performance spaces in one form or another, have long been part of many schools; recognising the importance of performing arts for developing pupils' confidence, communication and team-work.
 Some spaces are used solely for the teaching of drama; others for a wide range of school events and performances.

-The School Theatre Technician is a hard-working theatre professional who is responsible for managing and maintaining a working theatre within the demanding environment of a school; often single-handedly designing, coordinating, building and running several productions a year (including providing set, lighting, sound, props, costume and box office); as well as supporting the drama teaching department, managing external lettings, organising meetings, fixing broken equipment and ensuring everything is safe.
-All with endless enthusiasm and energy, whilst supporting and encouraging upcoming young technicians, designers and performers.
+The School Theatre Technician is a hard-working theatre professional who is responsible for managing and maintaining a working performance space within the demanding environment of a school; often single-handedly designing, coordinating, building and running several productions a year (including set, lighting, sound, props, costume and box office); as well as supporting teaching departments, managing external lettings, organising meetings, fixing broken equipment and ensuring that everything is safe.
+All requiring endless enthusiasm and energy, whilst encouraging and training upcoming young technicians, designers and performers.